-This will paste the "DCIM" folder (and all the image files it contains) into your "My Documents" folder.
+This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" (Windows 7 / Windows Vista) or "My Documents" (Windows XP / Windows 2000) folder.
 You now have a copy of the files that are in camera memory on your computer.